iovation/rpmcpan/README.md

   incompatible or circular dependencies.
 * `cpan_conflicts`: An array of CPAN distributions with which the resulting RPM for the distribution will conflict.
+* `cpan_obsoletes`: An array of CPAN distributions with that the resulting RPM for the distribution obsoletes.
 * `environment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.